Volunteer at UW Health: Make a difference in the lives of our patients and visitors

 In Wisconsin

-The volunteer onboarding process can take about 2 months.
-Once onboarded, we require a minimum 6-month consecutive volunteer commitment or one full semester.
-Volunteers must be out of high school and at least 18 years of age to apply.
+The volunteer onboarding process can take about two months to complete.
+Once onboarded, we require a minimum six-month consecutive volunteer commitment (non-students) or one full semester (students).

 We appreciate your interest in volunteering and look forward to connecting with you!